microsauce/incognito/README.md

 incognito - 0.1
 =========

-Facilitating idiomatic interoperability of dynamic languages on the JVM.
+Facilitate idiomatic interoperability of dynamic languages on the JVM.

 ### the problem
 Many languages target the JVM.
 Most of these languages have excellent interoperability with Java.
-The problem is (outside of their disparate runtime API's) they don't interoperate well with each other.
+The problem is (outside of their disparate runtime API's) they don't operate in a natural/idiomatic way with each other.
 Incognito is an attempt to address this problem.

 ### overview
-Incognito is a library that enables objects created in supported JVM runtimes to enter other JVM runtimes 'incognito' -- assuming an identity inconspicuous to that runtime.
-The library defines adaptors to standardize access to objects in each supported runtime and it defines proxies to enable idiomatic usage of these objects in receiving runtimes.
+Incognito is a library that enables objects defined in supported JVM languages/runtimes to assume the identity of objects defined by other JVM languages.
+For example, a Rhino object can assume the identity of a JRuby object (via a JRuby proxy) and be utilized in the JRuby runtime as a native JRuby object.

 ### goals
 Support interoperablity of objects, primitives (strings, integers, floating point, etc), and literal data-structure types (arrays, sets, hashes, etc).
-Provide support for basic OO features: property access, method invocation, and duck-type reflection (respond_to?, hasProperty,respondsTo, undefined, etc).
+Provide support for basic object utilization: property access, method invocation, and duck-type reflection (respond_to?, hasProperty, undefined, etc).
 Support for executable/callback types (functions, closures, lambdas, etc).

 #### out of scope

-* Equality of user defined types.
+* Equality of user defined objects.
-* Comparison of user defined types.
+* Comparison of user defined objects.

 ### strategy